 Between the two templates used to produce graphics C and D, there is a difference in the rule definition.
 A Diagram Feature Capability rule is executed before the Collapse Containers rule.

 Prevent or allow junction reductions

-When one of the Prevent reduce junction or Allow reduce junction capabilities is enabled on diagram junctions, any Reduce Junction rule that goes into action will consider the capability and determine whether to reduce the junction.
+When one of the Prevent to reduce junction or Allow to reduce junction capabilities is enabled on diagram junctions, any Reduce Junction rule that goes into action will consider the capability and determine whether to reduce the junction.

 Using the Add Diagram Feature Capability By Attribute Rule tool in a diagram template model builder can simplify the reduce junction rule sequence configured on a diagram template.

 For example, suppose that you want to reduce all junctions in your diagrams except switches.
 There are two ways to configure the diagram building—one way will not execute the Add Diagram Feature Capability rule and the other way will execute it.